Kaikj/bash-scripts/README.md

 A personal collection of useful bash scripts.

 These scripts are written to automate any repetitive tasks that I may have as well as document the steps needed to set up any common dev environments that I may use.
-They are customized to my personal settings and the only reason they are on github is for portability.
+They are customized to my personal settings and the only reason they are on github is for portability across my own machines.

 ## Usage